-Founded in 1991, the Swiss National Supercomputing Centre (CSCS) partners with Swiss universities and research institutions on all issues related to high performance computing.
-Headed by Thomas SCHULTHESS, CSCS provides scientists with the computing infrastructure and expertise they need, from cutting-edge supercomputers, to a full range of services delivered by an international one hundred-person team.
-CSCS is an autonomous unit of the Swiss Federal Institute of Technology in Zurich (ETH Zurich) and is located in Lugano, in the Italian-speaking region of Switzerland.
-CSCS also caters for users from business and industry, and works with the world's leading computing centres and hardware manufacturers to guide and develop the state-of-the-art.
+The Swiss National Supercomputing Centre (CSCS) partners with Swiss universities and research institutions to provide scientists with the computing infrastructure and expertise they need, from cutting-edge supercomputers, to a full range of services delivered by an international team of 100 personnel.
+CSCS is an autonomous unit of the Swiss Federal Institute of Technology in Zurich (ETH Zurich).